coredns/coredns/middleware/kubernetes/README.md

 	# Each line consists of the name of the federation, and the domain.
 	federation myfed foo.example.com

-	# autopath [<host-domain>]
+	# autopath [ndots:NDOTS] [HOST-DOMAIN] [HOST-DOMAIN] ...
 	#
 	# Enables server side search path lookups for pods.
 When enabled, coredns
-	# will identify search path queries from pods and perform the remaining path
+	# will identify search path queries from pods and perform the remaining
-	# lookups on the pod's behalf.
-The search path used mimics the resolve.conf
+	# lookups in the path on the pod's behalf.
+The search path used mimics the
-	# search path deployed to pods.
+	# resolv.conf search path deployed to pods.
 E.g.
 	#
 	#     search namespace.svc.cluster.local svc.cluster.local cluster.local
 	#
-	# <host-domain> is optional.
-If specified, coredns performs a lookup on this
+	# HOST-DOMAIN are optional.
+If specified, coredns performs a lookup on these
-	# path if the preceeding paths fail to produce an answer.
+	# domains if the preceeding searches fail to produce an answer.
+If not
+	# specified, the values will be read from the local resolv.conf file (i.e
+	# the resolv.conf file in the pod containing coredns).
 	#
-	# If no paths produce an answer, coredns attempts the empty (.) path.
+	# If no domains in the path produce an answer, a lookup on the bare question
+	# attempted.
 	#
 	# A successful response will contain a question section with the original
 	# question, and an answer section containing the record for the question that